skrey/yellow-extensions/source/help/README.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
-The help gives you more information about how to create small web pages, wikis and blogs.
-It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc) and [highlight extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/highlight).
+The help gives you more information about how to create small websites, wikis and blogs.
+It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc), [highlight extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/highlight) and  [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/search).
+Then you will have the same package as on the official website.

 ## How to edit the help